Summertime/splatter-kit/README.md

 ## Warning!

-Prior to 1.0 there will be no promise this application is safe to use.
-(ONLY USE IT WITH TRUSTED SOURCES)
+Prior to 1.0 there will be no promise this application is safe to use (ONLY USE IT WITH TRUSTED SOURCES).

-After 1.0, there will be no promise of safety unless this application is used correctly, and potentially with `--prefix:PREFIX` set to something sane
+After 1.0, there will be no promise of safety unless this application is used correctly, and potentially with `--prefix:PREFIX` set to something sane.

-As a result, the API might change before a 1.0 release (e.g. adding a default prefix value)
+As a result, the API might change before a 1.0 release (e.g. adding a default prefix value).

 ## Examples